blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

-## This is just a sample and may not work.
-Please purchase the full source code only $70
+## This is just a sample, Please purchase the full source code.

-## Full Support For Android and IOS
+## Full Support For Android and IOS.

 ### This includes passenger app, driver app and web admin dashboard.